-Chair of the Department: Stephen G. Pollock, 311B Bailey Hall, Gorham Associate Professors: Ayers, Novak, Pendleton, Pollock, Swanson; Assistant Professor: Fitts
+Chair of the Department: Irwin Novak, 211A Bailey Hall, Gorham

+Associate Professors: Ayers, Novak, Pendleton, Pollock, Swanson; Assistant Professor: Fitts; Laboratory Associate: Vose

-Courses offered by the Department of Geosciences are grouped under the following headings: Astronomy; Oceanography; and Geology.
+Courses offered by the Department of Geosciences are grouped under the following headings: Oceanography and Geology.

 A bachelor of arts degree program in geology is offered in the College of Arts and Sciences.
-A student majoring in geology must achieve a 2.0 grade point average and have no D grades in major courses.
+A student majoring in geology must achieve a 2.0 grade point average and have no D grades in geology courses.